districtr/districtr-v2/README.md

 Open PRs will spin up a set of test apps for review, following the convention `pr-<pr number>-districtr-districtr-v2-<sub app>`, and would be available for testing at e.g. `https://pr-116-districtr-districtr-v2-app.fly.dev/map`.
 This behavior can be tweaks via `.github/workflows/fly-deploy-pr.yml`

+Updates to PRs will trigger updates to staging apps, including re-running of migrations on the testing db.

 ### CI/CD

 Deployments are managed with GitHub Actions.